dimanikulin/fva/FVADocMD/HowToPublish.md

 ## Content shall be structured

-There should be paragraphs and proper indentation
+There should be paragraphs and proper indentation, subheadings, and bulleted or numbered lists

 ## Tell the story not just poor facts